-- Can (and how does) collaborative editing support development?
+• Can (and how does) collaborative editing support development?

-To answer this question it is important to clarify the following two definitions: - 1.
-Collaboration can be synchronous(e.g. speech) or asynchronous(e.g. mail).
+To answer this question it is important to clarify the following two definitions:

+- 1. Collaboration can be synchronous(e.g. speech) or asynchronous(e.g. mail).
 This thesis focuses on a synchronous collaboration solution. - 2.
 The definition of "real time" is relative; it depends on its application.
-In our collaboration environmental we perceive "real time" with a margin of error of a few miliseconds up to a second.
-As long as expectations are being met regarding a deadline; the outcome of an action must be perceived as swift and efficient.
+In our collaboration environmental we perceive "real time" with a margin of error of a few milliseconds up to a second.
+Something is real time as long as expectations are being met regarding a set deadline; the outcome of an event must be perceived as being swift and efficient.

-The goal of this thesis is to research supporting real time, synchronous, collaboration.
-In other words: Working together on developing games where we perceive all actions as happening instantly.
+The goal of this research question is to research supporting real time, synchronous, collaboration.
+In other words: Working together on developing games where we perceive all events happening swift and efficiently.